 Noise ordinances are in effect on Make Music Day.
 Typically 10:00 AM – 8:00 PM are acceptable times for higher decibel sound, and common sense and courtesy should be practiced.
 There have been cases of venues hosting later performances planned in cooperation with surrounding homeowners.

 Who will provide a stage / tuned grand piano / etc. for my concert?

-Venue listings on the Matchmaking Portal will specify their amenities, whether electricity and/or pianos are available.
+Venue listings on the Matchmaking Portal will specify what they can provide, and whether electricity and/or pianos are available.

 Will there be a main stage?

-There will be no main stage.
-Performances generally take place at the same level as the audience.
+There will not be a main stage.
+Performances will take place at various locations, some during the same time slots.
 Your stage could be a front porch, a restaurant patio, a park bench, or any other outdoor space you can imagine.
 Do you have somewhere you’d love to play?
 Convince that location to register as a venue!

 Will I be paid to perform?

 Make Music Day is a free international day of music open to the public.
-The goal is to spread joy through music to communities that might not otherwise have access to such a treat.
+The goal is to spread joy through music to communities that might not have access to live performances.
 Musicians and venues are not paid.
 While most performers volunteer their time and talents, both venues and musicians are welcome to seek outside sponsorship and support for their programming.

 Can I charge admission for a Make Music NWCT concert?